hugoledoux/startinpy/docs/api.md

 ```

 :::{IMPORTANT}
-The first vertex in the list of points is the **infinite vertex**, and has "infinity" coordinates (it has this: `[inf, inf, inf]`).
+The first vertex in the list of points is the **infinite vertex**, and has "infinity" coordinates (`[inf, inf, inf]`).
 It is used internally to ensure that the whole DT is consistent.
-No finite Triangle refers to the vertex. {ref}`See more info and some examples <infinite>`.
+No finite Triangle refers to the vertex, but infite Triangles do. {ref}`See more info and some examples <infinite>`.
 :::

 ```{eval-rst}